eclipse-sumo/sumo/docs/web/docs/Tutorials/GTFS.md

 For the rest of the tutorial, we will assume that you always want to import at least the schedules from GTFS.

 From OSM you can (sometimes) get abstract schedules ("line runs every 10 minutes on weekdays") and also stop locations and routes.
-While it may be desirable to choose from every of the three data types individually whether it should be imported from OSM or from GTFS currently only the following scenarios are possible:
+While it may be desirable to choose for every of the three data types individually whether it should be imported from OSM or from GTFS, currently, only the following scenarios are possible:

 - Ignore the OSM and route data completely, see [Routes from shortest path](GTFS.md#routes_from_shortest_path).
   - This approach works with every network (not only OSM) and is the default if you do not have ptline output or your GTFS does not contain a shapes.txt file